Review of Maximum Bully Dog Food

-Judging by its ingredients alone, Maximum Bully Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Maximum Bully Dog Food appears to be an above-average dry product.

 And a fat-to-protein ratio of about 69%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the pea protein, flaxseed meal and brewers yeast, this looks like the profile of a kibble containing a significant amount of meat.

-Maximum Bully All Life Stages is a meat-based dry dog food using a significant amount of named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Maximum Bully All Life Stages is a grain-inclusive dry dog food using a significant amount of named meat meals as its main source of animal protein, thus earning the brand 5 stars.